Page subject to change. Page last updated at 10:00 a.m. on August 10, 2020. See

 Albertsons will open from 6:00 – 9:00 a.m. on Tuesdays and Thursdays for senior shoppers and shoppers with “underlying health concerns.”
 To find your nearest Albertsons: INFO:

 Bashas’ will open from 5:00– 6:00 a.m. on Wednesdays for senior shoppers, aged 65 and older, who must present government identification at the store entrance.
 A single caretaker is allowed to shop on behalf of the individual for whom he/she cares.
 To find your nearest Bashas: INFO: bashas.com/locations

 Food City will open from 5:00 – 6:00 a.m. on Wednesdays for senior shoppers, aged 65 and older, who must present government identification at the store entrance.
 A single caretaker is allowed to shop on behalf of the individual for whom he/she cares.
 Find your nearest store: INFO:

-Target will reserve the first shopping hour from 8:00 – 9:00 a.m. on Wednesdays for senior shoppers and shoppers with “underlying health concerns.”
+Target will reserve the first shopping hour from 8:00 – 9:00 a.m. on Tuesdays and Wednesdays for senior shoppers and shoppers with “underlying health concerns.”
 To find your nearest Target: INFO: